NadaMohamedAbdAllah8/manage-products/README.md

 A mini-project to manage products using Laravel.

-There are two roles: admin, user
+There are two users: admin, user

 ### Admins can